 Integration With Virtual Volumes

-Multiple VVol datastores can also be served by the storage system.
-Each VVol datastore in vSphere is backed by a logical entity in Unity that defines the quotas allocated to the datastore of the different capabilities that the array can provide.
-This means that, as is a best practice with VVols, a given datastore can support multiple different storage capabilities.
-The Unity system actually performs some optimizations in the placement of Swap and Config VVols when deploying the VM on a VVol datastore with multiple tiers of service to ensure they get an appropriate level of performance applied to them.
+Multiple vVols datastores can also be served by the storage system.
+Each vVols datastore in vSphere is backed by a logical entity in Unity that defines the quotas allocated to the datastore of the different capabilities that the array can provide.
+This means that, as is a best practice with vVols, a given datastore can support multiple different storage capabilities.
+The Unity system actually performs some optimizations in the placement of Swap and Config vVols when deploying the VM on a vVols datastore with multiple tiers of service to ensure they get an appropriate level of performance applied to them.

 If you are attending EMC World then drop by the Virtual Volumes stand at the VMware booth to talk to chat about Virtual Volumes and their benefits.

 Try the UnityVSA community edition – EMC have made available a community edition of the UnityVSA free for test/dev usage.
 This VSA an be deployed on a vSphere environment and provides full access to the HTML 5 based user interface so you can get a great insight into how to use Unity in your test/lab environment.